Domain walls in Horndeski gravity: Horndeski gravity

+The contraction $P^{\mu\nu}_{\nu\alpha}=G^{\mu}_{\alpha}$ is the Einstein tensor.
+A particular model related to the F4 theories can be obtained by setting the potential functions to constant values, $U_{J}=\eta/2$, $U_{P}=U_{R}=0$, $U_{G} =\kappa$ and adding an extra term, the standard kinetic term X to the scalar field, which gives the model that corresponds to the John's Lagrangian \cite{Starobinsky:2016kua} and finally by adding a scalar potential $\tilde{V}(\phi)$ \cite{Charmousis:2011bf,Charmousis:2011ea,Babichev:2017lmw,Starobinsky:2016kua,Bruneton:2012zk}, we have {the Horndeski-like gravity} action of interest in the form}

-Here $\kappa=(16\pi G)^{-1}$ and $S_{mat}$ is the action of matter fields.
-The scalar field has a dimension of $(mass)^{2}$, and the positive parameters $\alpha$ and $\eta$ control the strength of the kinetic couplings, $\alpha$ is dimensionless, and $\eta$ has to a dimension of $(mass)^{-2}$.
-Now, we can compute the Einstein-Horndeski field equations, which are given by
+Here $\kappa=(16\pi G)^{-1}$. {The scalar field has dimension of $mass$}, and the parameters $\alpha$ and $\eta$ control the strength of the kinetic couplings, $\alpha$ is dimensionless and $\eta$ has dimension of $(mass)^{-2}$.
+We now compute the Einstein-Horndeski field equations that read\footnote{We shall adopt $4\pi G=1$ such that $\kappa=1/4$ along the text of the paper.}